 Make fond memories of driving slowly through different neighborhoods or going to Jolly Holiday Lights with the following options in Des Moines.
 Everyone in your family will leave the trip feeling a little more in the Christmas spirit or at least maybe a few of them will nod off and give everyone else a few moments of quiet.

-- Jolly Holiday Lights– November 24- December 30- This year will be the first held at Adventureland and organizers say the displays will be extra special this year.
+- Jolly Holiday Lights– November 23- December 29- This year will be the third held at Adventureland.
 Make a point of stopping at the Santa’s Workshop to get a picture taken with Santa for $10 and to get some hot cocoa and cookies to enjoy the 2.5 mile ride through specially themed light displays.
-It costs $10/per car and $20 for limos/minisbus.
+It costs $20/per car and $40 for limos/minisbus.
 All proceeds go towards Make A Wish and they have helped over 700 wishes come true for local children.

 - Beaverdale Holiday Lights-Starting December 11- The Beaverdale neighborhood truly makes a grand effort to make their homes sparkle every year for Christmas.
 This is a slightly on the shorter side of how long the route is but it’s well worth the shorter trek.
 Most of the houses try to outdo their neighbors through even those who stick to traditional displays are just as noteworthy.
 The traffic is pretty tricky during peak times so be prepared for a lot of stop and go driving.

 - Valley Junction Neighborhood– November 30-January 1- Though the shopping area of Valley Junction will be the main attraction, the neighboring houses will also participate in lighting up their homes for the holiday season.
 Valley Junction uses 100,000 lights for their shopping district and each shop will decorate for the season as well.
 Try and walk this route if the weather isn’t too cold since it’ll give the experience a little more authentic feel to it.